iagofonteles/bluegravity-task/readme.md

+Assets Organization

+>I like to isolate the assets for entites in a single folder, this makes easier to track dependencies.
+The entity folder does this.
+Becaus the scenario assets are reused most of the times, i separate them in the enviorement folder.

+>Prefabs for entities should have the most important configuration script on root so it can easily be editted wihout open the prefab
+(see entity/gather spot prefab variants).

+>We should avoid overriding prefab on scene when possible, specially if the modification is not in the root.
+That why ive put a wrapper to player prefabs (player props) in the scene that sends data to the prefabs.

+BlockingTask

+>To stop player actions use the BlockingTask by simply activate and deactivate the component in any object.
+Multiple tasks may exist.
+Usually i put this a BlockingTask in prefabs like Dialogues and Shops.

+State Machine

+>States are good to create consistency of available commands at a given time, when changing state, we can unmap all inputs and then assign new actions to the same input without generating concurrency.

 Scripts Package

 >When a assembly reaches a certain maturity it can be turned into packages and uploaded in a separate repo,